UNIVERSITY OF

 For each city a similar methodology has been adopted to analyse two epidemics which had roughly the same rate of mortality (17 per cent): the outbreaks of 1630-3 in Florence and of 1665 in London.
 Particular areas have been selected within each city to provide a variety of social, occupational and topographical characteristics.
 The data is derived from a series of central government and parochial registers, ranging from censuses and Bills of Mortality to tax and parish registers (Figs. 4-6).
 Analysis of the material using a combination of micro and mainframe computers, has already begun.
 Database management and statistical packages (dBASE IV, SAS) and graphics and mapping packages (SAS Graph/Map) are used.

-Fig. 4. picture of extract from a Census of
+Fig. 4.
+Extract from a Census of

 Florence, 1632

-Fig. 5. picture of extract from a Bill of
+Fig. 5.
+Extract from a Bill of

 Mortality for London, 1665

-Fig. 6. picture of extract from Hearth Tax
+Fig. 6.
+Extract from Hearth Tax

 for St. Dunstan's in the West parish, 1662